yay135/gene_connectivity/readme.md

 Ubuntu 16.04+

 ### 3.2 Install the Required Software
+bash @ lastest
+wget @ lastest
-Anaconda 23.5.2
+Anaconda @ 23.5.2
-NVIDIA GPU driver for Linux 510.47.03
+NVIDIA GPU driver for Linux 510.47.03  (required if you wish to use GPU)
-CUDA 11.6
+CUDA 11.6 (required if you wish to use GPU)

-Additionally, make sure your system has bash and wget installed.
+The rest of the softwares such as pytorch are configured automatically using conda or pip.

 ### 3.3 Clone the current project
 Run the following command to clone the project.
 ``git clone https://github.com/yay135/gene_connectivity.git``